 13 locations lack available pricing data.
 These may be newly opened branches or locations where pricing information isn’t publicly disclosed.

-Certain districts in England have a high concentration of Greggs locations categorized as inexpensive.
+Certain districts in England have a high concentration of moderately expensive Burger King locations.
 These areas tend to be urban centers, commercial zones, and districts with a high volume of students and commuters, where affordability is a key factor for daily customers.

 Want to leverage AI for smarter site selection?
 Explore xMap’s solutions today!
 Contact xMap to make inquiries about our datasets across countries and industries.